eslint/eslint/docs/maintainer-guide/issues.md

 ## Consensus

 Consensus is reached on issues when there are at least three team members who believe the change is a good idea and no one who believes the change is a bad idea.
-If consensus cannot be reached, then a consensus among reviewers must be achieved where no one believes it is a bad idea.
-If consensus among reviewers cannot be achieved, the reviewers will vote and majority wins.
+If consensus cannot be reached, then add the "tsc agenda" label to the issue and the TSC will resolve the conflict.